 The database suggests related words for traditional thesaurus topics, as well as hundreds of thousands of terms that are omitted from typical thesauri.
 It covers adjectives, like “happy,” “joyful,” “cheerful,” and over 300,000 additional nouns, such as “golf club,” “iron,” and “brassie.”
 It contains both closely similar words, akin to synonyms and near-synonyms – think “house,” “domicile,” and “lodge” – as well as items of the same type – “house,” “bungalow,” “villa” – and more distantly associated words: “house,” “quarter,” “dwell.”
 All relations have a decimal weight ranging from 1, being very similar, to 0, indicating a low confidence of association.

 The motivation for Linguabase was the lack of an existing database that met the requirements for our language app projects.
 Describing English is notoriously expensive, requiring massive amounts of labor from highly educated, specialized talent.
 In 1985, Princeton began creating WordNet, an influential, large-scale Open Source language database.
 This electronic reference was first published in 1991.
 WordNet and related projects, like Framenet and VerbNet, are a mainstay of natural language processing research.
-While WordNet is included in the IDEA Linguabase, it is of limited use as its intention is to define sets of related terms rather than be a thesaurus.
+While WordNet is included in the IDEA Linguabase, it is of limited use as its intention is to define sets of related terms rather than act as a thesaurus.

 The IDEA Linguabase combines several publicly available sources in a unique way, and adds our own lexicographic work.